FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

 This architecture was heavily influenced by [Samuel Shaw et al.'s paper "ForMIC: Foraging via Multiagent RL with Implicit Communication"](https://arxiv.org/pdf/2006.08152.pdf) and my next post will likely be integrating some form of pheromones into this policy.

 In any case, we're going to add two environment wrappers so we can run the LSTM cell.
 For the first wrapper, supersuit has a lambda method (called *observation_lambda_v0*) that we can use to write our own wrapper and we'll use it to transpose the observation to put channels first <code>from (Height, Width, Channels) to (Channels, Height, Width)</code> since that is what pytorch is expecting.
 The second wrapper simply stacks a pair of frames (at timesteps t and t-1 for a *stack_size* of two) to be used in the LSTM cell (this one's called *frame_stack_v1*).
-We can also remove the sticky_actions wrapper from the last post because of our agents have memory now.
+We can also remove the sticky_actions wrapper from the last post because our agents have memory now.

 ```python
 def make_env():